 This echoed the principle the British parliament had fought for with the British monarchs before the time of Cromwell.
 However, getting approval for taxes from the elected assembly was not difficult in the colonies.
 Council members worked together getting people they liked into the assembly.
 It was hard for someone not favoured by the council to get elected, because it took money and publicity and connections.
 By the 1830’s, though, it was happening more and more, because people were angry about paying taxes to fund the business schemes of the friends and members of the Council.
 Therefore, the Council members, with the support of the Governor, intimidated or bribed key assembly members as required to get passage of Council bills in the assembly.
 The coercion was overt, and successes openly celebrated.

 The group of people from whom Council members were selected were known as the Family Compact in Upper Canada, le Château Clique in Lower Canada, or collectively, as the Tories, wearing now with pride the taunt with which their fleeing fore-bearers had been derided.
+To the Tories the assembly was an ill-advised sop to pacify radical members of society in those tumultuous times.
 The Tories denied the whole idea that people are more than subjects of the monarchy.
 People were to do their duty to society, the Empire, and their betters.
-It was a self-serving philosophy, but one with a long and rich tradition.
-To the Tories the assembly was an ill-advised sop to pacify radical members of society in those tumultuous times.
-The assembly stank of Americanism and was, as such, a threat to the very existence of the colony.
+As the Tories were wealthy, this might seem a self-serving philosophy, but recall that their forebearers had paid a steep price for that belief after the American revolution.
+To many Tories it was a personal and genuine conviction.
+The Canadian assembly stank of Americanism and was, as such, a threat to the very existence of the colony.
 Anyone who thought to use the assembly to promote a popular agenda was, by indulging the institution’s pretense to legitimacy, philosophically a traitor to Britain.

 Serving in the assembly, and leading rallies in the colony’s villages and towns, were a group of frustrated people who’s perspective was antithetical to that of the Tories.
 They were called Radicals as an insult, but they too took up their adversaries’ putdown with pride.
 Radicals looked around their world and saw parliamentary democracy as the best way to be governed.
 The people in America lived in a modified version of that system and look how great they had become.
 The people in Britain lived under that system and had built the British Empire.
 But that same British Empire was not willing to allow that same freedom to people living in her colonies.
 That was a glaring and indefensible hypocrisy, a wrong knowingly committed; no persuasive argument was going to change Britain’s mind.
 For the colonists the only choices were to live as slaves or fight for freedom.
 Their times showed them that if you were strong, and lucky, you could seize freedom, and it was worth it to do so.